GEORGIA: Gadachrili Gora

 • Experimental archaeology sessions – pottery and lithic manufacture

-Weather, Attire and Health:
+Weather, Attire and Health

 It is imperative that students bring comfortable work clothes – in particular, rugged hiking shoes, long pants and a hat are all very necessary items.
 Students are encouraged to pack for highly variable weather conditions.
 Significant amounts of rain can alter work schedules (you can’t dig what you can’t see) and comfortable light rain gear is highly recommended.
 Students must also bring a bottle of strong sun block and a durable water bottle.
-We also require you bring your own sleeping bag.
+We also suggest you bring your own sleeping bag.
 A more extensive list will be sent to all accepted participants.